IT

 FAQ

-What does stream copy mean?
+What does “stream copy” actually mean?

 Why did my conversion fail?

-Is the result lossless?
+Is the result truly lossless?

 Will M4A be smaller than MP3?

-Will this keep the video?
+Does the output keep the video?

 Is M4A supported everywhere?